Title

 PPA Memorandum Circular No. 19-96 establishes revised guidelines and standard operating procedures for ensuring the safety of vessels and port operations during tropical storms and typhoons, detailing precautionary measures and responsibilities for port management and vessel crews based on varying storm signal levels.

-It applies to all foreign and domestic vessels berthed or anchored in a government port during a tropical storm or typhoon.
+The circular applies to all foreign and domestic vessels that are berthed/anchored in a government port during a tropical storm/typhoon.

-Its objective is to promote the safety of vessels, port facilities, users, and port operations during storms and typhoons.
+To promote the safety of vessels, facilities, users, and port operations during storms/typhoons.

-All vessels must have a sufficient number of crew capable of moving the vessel upon notice.
+All vessels in the port, whether self-propelled or non-propelled, must be attended by a sufficient number of crew capable of moving the vessel upon notice.

-All measures under Signal No. 1 must be observed, tugboats must be on standby, vessels at berth should double their mooring lines, and operations at anchorage may be suspended on a case-to-case basis.
+Precautions include having sufficient crew at standby, tugboats at standby, and vessels at berth advised to double their mooring lines.
+Operations at anchorage may be suspended on a case-to-case basis.

-The PMO Port Manager may direct the clearing at any time as necessary under prevailing weather conditions.
+Yes.
+The circular states that the PMO Port Manager may direct the clearing of piers/wharves of vessels at any time during typhoons as necessary under prevailing conditions.

-The shipmaster, agent, or arrastre/stevedoring contractor may file a formal request with the local PMO; the Port Manager or authorized representative shall act on the request.
+If deemed necessary, the shipmaster/agent or the arrastre/stevedoring contractor may file a formal request for suspension of vessel operations with the local PMO.
+The Port Manager or authorized representative acts on the request in accordance with the circular’s guidelines.

 Analyze Cases Smarter, Faster